High-Order Combustion Simulations

 Low Swirl Burner

 The Center for Computational Sciences and Engineering (CCSE) develops and applies advanced computational methodologies to solve large-scale scientific and engineering problems arising in the Department of Energy (DOE) mission areas involving energy, environment, and industrial technology.
-The primary focus of CCSE researchers is on designing algorithms for multiscale, multiphysics problems described by nonlinear systems of partial differential equations, and in developing implementations of algorithms that target current and next-generation massively parallel computational architectures.
-Sample application areas include combustion, porous media flow, fluctuating hydrodynamics, atmospheric modeling, cosmology and astrophysics.
+CCSE researchers design algorithms for multiscale, multiphysics problems described by nonlinear systems of partial differential equations; develop implementations of algorithms that target current and next-generation massively parallel computational architectures; and design new efficient optimization strategies.
+Sample application areas include combustion, multiscale stochastic systems, astrophysics, cosmology, multiphase flow, and particle accelerators.
 CCSE researchers work collaboratively with application scientists to develop state-of-the-art solution methodologies in these fields.

 For more about CCSE, see ccse.lbl.gov